zeyang-shen/ICML_2019/README.md

 Motif files used in this project are originally from <https://github.com/jenhantao/abtba/tree/master/default_motifs> and also copied [here](https://github.com/zeyang-shen/ICML_2019/tree/master/default_motifs).

-A self-written utility package ["szy"](https://github.com/zeyang-shen/ICML_2019/tree/master/szy) was made to serve purposes of loading motif files, reading FASTA files, and converting DNA sequence to one-hot vectors.
+Additionally, an utility package ["szy"](https://github.com/zeyang-shen/ICML_2019/tree/master/szy) was made for this project to serve purposes of loading motif files, reading FASTA files, and converting DNA sequence to one-hot vectors.